Close

 If the icon isn’t visible, you can add it via Quick Panel settings—tap the three-dot menu, choose “Edit buttons,” and drag Samsung Kids into view.

 If it’s your first time doing this, you’ll need to go through a setup process, adding all those personal touches for your child.
-Don’t worry; this option for finagling parental controls with Samsung doesn’t take long to do.
+Don’t worry; this option for finagling parental controls doesn’t take long to do.
+You should have a Samsung account and create a family group for this to work.

 2. Customizing the Experience

-Samsung Kids takes screen safety to the next level.
-It creates a totally kid-friendly home screen where your little explorers can access age-appropriate apps, games, and videos.
+The Samsung Kids app takes screen safety to the next level.
+It creates a safe and kid-friendly Samsung kids home screen where your little explorers can access age-appropriate apps, games, and videos.

 For deeper control, tap the three-dot menu in the top right of Samsung Kids > Parental Controls.
 Enter your PIN to set screen limits, approve apps, and view activity reports.